Museum of Vancouver

 Prototypes and User Test

 A routine of design iterations was of utmost importance, so a series of user tests with paper prototypes were conducted before jumping into digital mode.
 It allowed us to rapidly find experience problems, iterate and make changes.

-These tests provided us with valuable insights that impacted in design decisions, for example: we chose to feature a short amount of information about the dish after getting so many comments that people were curious about what the dish was.
+These tests provided valuable insights that impacted in design decisions, for example: the choice to feature a short amount of information about the dish after getting so many comments that people were curious about what the dish was.

 The outcome was the addition of 20-40 word descriptions about the preparation of the dish and what ingredients are used in it as many are unique to the various biomes of the regions.
 This detail proved to be well received by users.

 In order to geographically locate each individual dialect within a tangible context, a map had to be developed in order for users to navigate and interact with.

 The final artwork ended being more delicate, with a watercolor brushed look, with a subtle pastel color palette, in order to be more cohesive with the visual style of the whole exhibit.